 Now, let’s talk about the more serious stuff of AI and digital identity – security.
 Simply put, we all must verify our identities before accessing our accounts on online platforms.
 Yes, we all have passwords.
 But passwords are easy to forget and easy to get ahold of, too.

-Well, today’s AI-powered verification systems rely on more advanced technology, such as facial recognition and fingerprint scanning.
+Today’s AI-powered identity verification system relies on more advanced technology, such as facial recognition and fingerprint scanning.
 For example, AI will have to analyze your facial features before letting you access your social media account or bank to decide whether it’s really you.

 More advanced than that, and we have ourselves systems that can analyze how fast we’re typing or how we’re moving our mouse to see whether something is out of the ordinary.